 Build Your Path in the Most Dynamic Real Estate Market in the U.S.

-One of the country’s most exciting and global cities, Miami is one of the world’s most active real estate markets and the #1 market in the nation for international real estate buyers.
+An exciting and global city, Miami is one of the world’s most active real estate markets and the #1 market in the nation for international real estate buyers.
 The real estate law program builds on its ideal location and world-class faculty while capitalizing on longstanding ties to the local real estate market.
 This area of law covers land use, housing, and commercial real estate, as well as the environmental and tax implications.
 Whatever your aspirations, Miami Law prepares you to practice real estate law in law firms, companies, corporate law departments, state and federal government agencies, in financial institutions such as banks, or in the affordable housing field.
-Learn real estate law in an exciting environment with exceptional career-building opportunities in local, national and global markets, and home to some of the country’s most creative architects, real estate developers, builders, and lawyers.
+Learn real estate law in a dynamic environment with exceptional career-building opportunities in local, national and global markets, and home to some of the country’s most creative architects, real estate developers, builders, and lawyers.
 Some stats:

 - Jeffrey Hearne, Director of Miami Law's Tenants’ Rights Clinic was named the 2018 Consumer Protection Lawyer of the Year and among Florida's Legal Elite, a high honor given to only the top 2 percent of government and non-profit attorneys in the state